nvarlet/jtewebsite/README.md

 ## 📝 Notes

 - Client logo placeholders are ready to be replaced with actual logo images
-- All colors, spacing, and typography use CSS variables for easy customization
+- All colours, spacing, and typography use CSS variables for easy customisation
 - The website is fully accessible and follows modern web standards
 - No JavaScript is required - pure CSS animations and interactions